-We strongly recommend Nexgard, a once monthly tablet, to prevent fleas in conjunction with Heartgard to prevent heartworm as well as to treat and control roundworm, hookworm, and whipworm.
+We strongly recommend Bravecto, a chewable tablet given every three months, to prevent fleas and ticks.
+For those seeking heartworm and intestinal parasite protrection, we recommend Heartgard Plus.
 We believe these to be the safest and most effective products in the battle against parasites on your pup.

 We recommend Revolution, a once monthly topical, for prevention of fleas and heartworm as well as to treat and control roundworm, hookworm, and ear mites.